Utah Surety Bonds Overview

 Learn more about all of these bonds in the expanded sections below.

-Among the most common license and permit bonds are the Utah auto dealer bond, the Utah mortgage broker bond, and freight broker bonds.
-All other commercial bonds are also available to our customers, and are usually approved quickly.
+Among the most common license and permit bonds in the state are the auto dealer bond, the mortgage broker bond, and freight broker bonds.
+There are many other types of license bonds that are also required in Utah.

-Licensed and bonded contractors in Utah will often be required to obtain one or more construction bonds.
+Licensed and bonded contractors in Utah will often be required to obtain one or more contract bonds.
 These bonds are requested by project owners when contractors bid or work on a project.
-Federal, state, and public projects almost always ask contractors for construction bonds.
+Federal, state, and public projects almost always ask contractors for contract bonds.

-Our customers can also obtain Utah court bonds with us.
-These bonds are typically obtained by applicants who have been requested by a county or state court to do so.
-They apply to cases when an individual appeals a court case, or is appointed as someone’s fiduciary.
+Court bonds are typically obtained by applicants who have been requested by a county or state court to do so.
+They apply to cases when an individual appeals a court case or is appointed as someone’s fiduciary.

-Speak to one of our surety experts at (866) 450-3412 to find out more about how to get bonded in Utah, or receive assistance with your application.
+Call us at 866.450.3412 to speak to one of our surety experts and find out more about how to get bonded in Utah, or receive assistance with your application.

 The cost of your surety bond is determined on the basis of the type of bond you need and its amount.
 The bonding amount is the maximum coverage that a bond guarantees to its obligees.
 The cost of the bond, on the other hand, is only a percentage of that full amount.
 The cost is sometimes also referred to as the bond premium.